Approx. €144 / 153 US$

 - Course completion certificate

-Note that the forum, lecture recordings and premium level site access are included at no cost until 4 weeks after the end of the course.
+Note that the lecture recordings and premium level site access are included at no cost until 4 weeks after the end of the course.
 After that, continued access is available for the cost of buying me a coffee (US$3 a month).